yunhaoyang234/Patch-Subspace-Learning-Autoencoder/README.md

     	  --output_files_path "Zurich_sRGB_full_resolution(REPLACE THIS WITH YOUR DESIRED FILE DIRECTORY)/"

 ```
-The reconstructed full-resolution RGB images will be displayed.
+The reconstructed full-resolution RGB images will be stored to the directory defined by output_file_path.